trailofbits/algo/docs/cloud-amazon-ec2.md

 In the AWS console, find the policies menu: click Services > IAM > Policies.
 Click Create Policy.

 Here, you have the policy editor.
 Switch to the JSON tab and copy-paste over the existing empty policy with [the minimum required AWS policy needed for Algo deployment](https://github.com/trailofbits/algo/blob/master/docs/deploy-from-ansible.md#minimum-required-iam-permissions-for-deployment).

+When prompted to name the policy, name it `AlgoVPN_Provisioning`.

 ![Creating a new permissions policy in the AWS console.](/docs/images/aws-ec2-new-policy.png)